-You will be too (content, not a baby,) after trying a heaping scoop of Crock Pot Baked Beans at your next cookout!
-Oh yes, one of my favorite summertime staples just got a slow cooker makeover, and not a moment too soon.
-There is no way I’m turning the oven on to bake my standard baked bean recipe for 2 hours in this weather – not when I can contain the heat in a crock pot and let it do the cooking for me!
+There is no way I’m turning the oven on to bake my standard baked bean recipe for 2 hours in this weather – not when I can contain the heat in a crock pot and let it do the cooking for me.

-Like I said, this recipe is great for a crowd because it feeds, well, a crowd (translation: it makes a ton of baked beans!) and but also because it’s portable.
-Slow cook then take to a friend’s house for a 4th of July BBQ, or transfer straight from your kitchen to the food table at your own get together.
+This recipe is also great for a crowd because it feeds, well, a crowd (translation: it makes a ton of baked beans!) but also because it’s portable.
+Slow cook then take to a friend’s house for a 4th of July BBQ, or transfer straight from your kitchen to the food table at your own get-together.
 No matter what, you’ll love the rich and sassy, perfectly sweet and tangy taste of these delicious and summery baked beans!

 Start by adding 14oz gluten-free Polish Kielbasa (I like Johnsonville brand which is GF,) and 4 slices bacon that have been chopped to a large skillet with 1 large shallot or 1 small onion that’s been chopped.
 Turn the heat to medium then saute until the bacon is cooked through but not super crisp, 10-12 minutes.

-Pour everything (bacon fat and all – hello, flavor!) into the bottom of a 6-quart crock pot then add two 28oz cans baked beans (I’ll show you my fave below,) 1/4 cup ketchup, 2 Tablespoons brown sugar (or more if you like your baked beans super sweet,) and 1 Tablespoon worcestershire sauce then stir everything to combine.
-As I mentioned, you can do this a day ahead of time so all you have to do is place the crock into the base and turn it on the day you’re going to eat.
+Pour everything (bacon fat and all – hello, flavor!) into the bottom of a 6-quart crock pot then add two 28oz cans baked beans, 1/4 cup ketchup, 2 Tablespoons brown sugar (or more if you like your baked beans super sweet,) and 1 Tablespoon Worcestershire sauce then stir everything to combine.
+You can do this a day ahead of time so all you have to do is place the crock into the base and turn it on the day you’re going to eat.
 Great time saver!

 Place a lid on top of the crock pot then cook on low for six hours.
 Remove the lid to let the liquid thicken up for 10 minutes or so then scoop and serve with all your cookout favorites.
 Hope you enjoy this easy summer side dish!